 The Chandler family came to Seattle in the 1870s, a time when the city was small and unpromising.
 The 1870s was a decade of struggle in Seattle with economic ups and downs.
 There were setbacks and disappointments, such as the failed promise of a railroad connection coming from the East, and there was an economic slump which depressed the prices of the raw materials Seattle had to sell, such as lumber and coal.
 Still the city grew as more white settlers arrived from all over the USA.
 In 1860 there were only 302 people living in all of King County, and barely 100+ of those were living in Seattle.
 In 1870 there were 2,120 people in King County including 1,107 living in Seattle.
 By 1880 the population of King County had exploded to about 7,000 with 3,500 people in Seattle, tripling the size of the city in just one decade.

 Aaron and Mary Chandler were from Machiasport, Maine.
 That seacoast town had a busy port which sent goods in schooners (sailing vessels) up and down the East Coast.
 The Chandlers had both been born and raised in Maine and on the census of 1870 Capt.
 Chandler, as he was always referred to, was listed as a Master Mariner.
-The Chandlers would seem to have been well-situated in Maine, but something caused them to leave the place they had always lived and, in their mid-50’s, start a completely new life in the frontier town of Seattle.
+The Chandlers would seem to have been well-situated in Maine, but something caused them to leave the place they had always lived and start a completely new life in the frontier town of Seattle.
 The Chandlers chose this new life for their six children, as well, who ranged in age from 10 to 25 when they came to Seattle.

 It is possible that the Chandlers had been hearing tales of the Puget Sound country since the 1850s.
 At about the same time that Seattle was founded, in 1853 men from Maine founded Port Gamble on the northwest shore of the Kitsap peninsula.
-The men were looking for a place to set up a sawmill and they proceeded to create a replica of their hometown, East Machias, a village very near to Machiasport.
+The men were looking for a place to set up a sawmill and they proceeded to create a replica of their hometown, East Machias, a village very near to Machiasport in Maine.
 In order to get enough workers, the mill owners made recruitment trips back to Maine for more men and equipment.

 In the 1870s Capt.
 Chandler and his family settled in D’wamish, which would later become Georgetown, south of downtown Seattle.
-On the census of 1870 in Maine, the Chandler family had been listed on a page along with neighbors who were all white people, all of whom had been born in Maine – not a very diverse community.
+On the census of 1870 in Maine, the Chandler family was listed on a page along with neighbors who were all white people, all of whom had been born in Maine – not a very diverse community.
 On the census of 1880 in D’wamish, the Chandler family lived amongst people who had come from many different ethnic backgrounds and states of the USA.
 Near to the Chandlers was a settlement of native Americans whose occupation was listed as fishermen, and a number of other nearby native Americans who were working as farm laborers.

 The census of 1880 listed Henry H. Miller, originally from Ohio, as a very near neighbor of the Chandlers in D’wamish.
 He was a pillar of the community, serving as postmaster since the first D’wamish post office opened in 1874.
 Another neighbor was Stephen Collins, son of D’wamish pioneer white settler Luther Collins.
 Census listings show that Stephen had taken a native American wife – something frowned upon by many of the white settlers.
 We don’t know how the Chandler family felt about all of this diversity but we do know that they stayed in Seattle.